People

 Carina Pribitzer

 Carina obtained a BSc in Biology (2011) and a MSc in Genetics and Developmental Biology (2014) from the University of Vienna.
-For her Master’s thesis, she studied gene regulatory elements in the sea anemone Nematostella vectensis.
-Afterwards she continued working with Nematostella in Vienna and Bergen.
+For her Master’s thesis, she studied gene regulatory elements in the sea anemone Nematostella vectensis in the Technau lab.
+Afterwards, she continued working with Nematostella in Vienna and Bergen.
 In 2016, Carina joined the Vienna Biocenter as a research assistant (Bell lab, IMBA), focusing on Polycomb biology in mouse embryonic stem cells.
 In the Pauli lab, Carina works on translational regulation in zebrafish.
 In her free time, she enjoys playing billiards and singing in a choir.

 Josef Roehsner